Melanie-Harris/Sprint-Challenge-Form-Management/README.md

 - [x] A GET request made with the token to `http://localhost:6000/api/restricted/data` to retrieve protected data

-- [x] Map over the array of objects you recieve and render some or all of it's information to the DOM.
+- [x] Map over the array of objects you receive and render some or all of it's information to the DOM.

 ## Stretch Problems

 1. Styling!
 Make your form pretty.
 Research pseudo elements and event selectors.
-Try to find interesting ways to present and layout the data you recieve from the back end.
+Try to find interesting ways to present and layout the data you receive from the back end.

 1. Make a Login form.
-Compuse your Formik form in such a way that it can be extracted into a component and reused for both Register and Login.
+Compose your Formik form in such a way that it can be extracted into a component and reused for both Register and Login.

 1. Deep dive into validation.
 Can you make your register form check to see if a password is long enough?
 If it has special characters?
 Make two password fields for register and prevent the post request if the passwords don't match.